markmihalyi/ws2024s17hu-r2-tp/readme.md

 - Username: `root`
 - Password: `password`

-#### PHP
-1. Delete the `deploy/backend/app.js` file
-2. Work in `deploy/backend`.
-The entrypoint for your application is `deploy/backend/public/index.php`.
-3. Preview your work at `http://backend.localhost`

 #### Laravel
-1. Delete the `deploy/backend/app.js` file
-2. Copy the laravel assets to `deploy/backend`.
-3. Work in `deploy/backend`.
+1. Work in `www/backend-laravel`.
-4. Preview your work at `http://backend.localhost`
+2. Preview your work at `http://backend.localhost`

 #### Node.js
-1. Delete the `deploy/backend/public` folder.
-2. Work in `deploy/backend`.
-The entrypoint for your application is `deploy/backend/app.js`.
+1. Work in `www/backend-nodejs`.
+The entrypoint for your application is `www/backend/app.js`.
 3. Preview your work at `http://backend.localhost`.
 The application automatically reloads using nodemon.
 4. To view the console, use the following command:
 ```shell